• Skip to primary navigation

 How To Make Kombucha Keto-Friendly

-With a few simple changes, you can reduce the sugar in this fermented tea drink.
-As we stated earlier, the SCOBY naturally consumes a fair amount of sugar while fermenting.
+You can reduce the sugar in this fermented tea drink with a few simple changes.
+As stated earlier, the SCOBY naturally consumes a fair amount of sugar while fermenting.

 Longer fermentation times or multiple fermenting rounds can even reduce the sugar content in this sweet tea.
 So you can maintain a much better level of carb control when you brew kombucha at home.